reactjs/react.dev/content/docs/getting-started.md

 ### Glossary and FAQ

-[Glossary](/docs/glossary.html) contains an overview of the most common terms you'll see in the React documentation.
+The [glossary](/docs/glossary.html) contains an overview of the most common terms you'll see in the React documentation.
 There is also a FAQ section dedicated to short questions and answers about common topics, including [making AJAX requests](/docs/faq-ajax.html), [component state](/docs/faq-state.html), and [file structure](/docs/faq-structure.html).

 ## Staying Informed